faziok/fazio-app2/README.md

  # INVENTORY MANAGER APPLICATION USER GUIDE

  1) To add an item to your Inventory, simply type a Serial Number, Name, and Value into the designated text fields.
 Once the information has been added, click the 'Add Item' button.
-Your new item will then populate into the list below showing.
+Your new item will then populate into the list below.

  *NOTE for input:

     -The Serial Number must follow a format of A-xxx-xxx-xxx, where 'A' must be a letter, and 'x' must be a letter or number.
-    -The Name must be between 2 and 256 characters long -The value must be a number and be equal or greater than 0.
+    -The Name must be between 2 and 256 characters long -The Value must be a number and be equal or greater than 0.
-    *An error message will be thrown if the input format is incorrect *Input fields will be set to default upon adding an item.
+    -An error message will be thrown if the input format is incorrect -Input fields will be set to default upon adding an item.

  2) There is a 'Clear' button for your convienence.
 This will set the input fields to their default values if needed.